Hyakkkimaru/labs_work/С++/DoPM/lab_1/README.md

 ## Laboratory work in C++
 ### Description of this repository:
-In this lab, we we received the weather forecast for 5 days from the site openweathermap.com in JSON format.
+In this lab, we received the weather forecast for 5 days from the site openweathermap.com in JSON format.
 ### Libraries used:
 - rapidjson
 - libcurl